DavidNgugi/pocket-chain/README.md

 ---

-**Built with ❤️ by the PocketChain community, inspired by Zachary Huang's PocketFlow.**
+**Built with ❤️ by the PocketFlow-Node community, inspired by Zachary Huang's PocketFlow.**